Use Case | Web Store

 - 400 gigabytes (compressed) ingested daily

-“We don’t need to touch the actual data all that much, we mostly touch everything around the data,” says Nicolas Doyen, Product Owner responsible for the Data Monetization Platform at TickSmith.
-“Clients can enhance their data monetization processes and they can choose specific pieces to offer on the system.
+“We don’t need to touch the actual data all that much, we mostly touch everything around the data,” says Nicolas Doyen, Product Manager responsible for the Data Monetization Solution at TickSmith.
+“Clients can enhance their data sales processes and they can choose specific pieces to offer on the system.
 One of our big value props is that we enable clients to offer a full range of products, our technology scales infinitely, and we are constantly building new features to improve it.
 Clients are able to build a platform that fits their needs, exactly as they need it.”

-TickSmith installed the Data Monetization Platform for the CME DataMine project.
-The platform is modular, which makes it simple for CME Group to scale and configure solutions for various use cases.
+TickSmith installed the full Data Monetization Solution for the CME DataMine project.
+The technology solution is modular, which makes it simple for CME Group to scale and configure solutions for various use cases.
 The open flexibility in configurations along with the ability to add customized modules, would not only help CME Group organize their data for monetization, but would enable them to develop and redefine new product offerings.
 Building the infrastructure on premises was not feasible, as the ability to scale made for a strong case in deploying the platform on cloud technology.

 CME Group is one of several capital markets to choose AWS as their cloud provider.
 AWS is outstanding in their ability to be flexible, cost-effective and to meet high security standards and encryption protocols.
 Amazon has one of the largest ecosystems of security partners and solutions, resulting in the highest measures for privacy and data security.
 The numbers are convincing, with an impressive statistic showing 0.00001% faults.